How Do You Care for Someone with Sleep Apnoea?

 Remedies for sleep apnoea are to reduce the airflow obstruction, usually by losing weight, exercising or using medical devices to maintain a positive airway pressure to keep breathing maintained.

-- Exercise: Exercise can increase your cardiovascular fitness as well as help you to lose weight.
+- Exercise: Exercise can increase your cardiovascular fitness as well as help you lose weight.
 Regular exercise leads to a stronger heart and lungs, supporting your body’s ability to transport oxygen.

-- Prop Your Head Up: Mild symptoms may be improved by elevating the head of the bed by 10-15cm, or through the use of pillows or wedges to elevate your upper body from the waist when sleeping.
+- Prop Your Head Up: Mild symptoms may be improved by elevating the head of the bed by 10-15cm or through the use of pillows or wedges to elevate your upper body from the waist when sleeping.

 Medical Treatments to Cure Sleep Apnoea